What is Return on Assets (ROA)?

 Return on Assets Formula = EBIT / Average Total Assets

 There are diverse opinions on what to take in the numerator of this ratio!
-Some prefer to take net income as the numerator, and others like to put EBIT where they don’t want to take into account the interests and taxes.
+Some prefer to take net income as the numerator, and others like to put EBIT where they don’t want to consider the interests and taxes.

-- My personal advice is that you should consider EBIT as this term is before interest and taxes (pre-debt and pre-equity).
+- I advise considering EBIT as this term is before interest and taxes (pre-debt and pre-equity).

-- Likewise, when we are comparing it with the Denominator, i.e., Total Assets, we are taking care of both the Equity as well as Debtholders.
+- Likewise, when comparing it with the denominator, i.e., Total Assets, we are taking care of both the Equity and Debtholders.

-- Net Income / Average Total Assets may be an incorrect comparison, primarily due to its numerator.
-Net income is the return attributed to the equity holders, and denominator – Total Assets considers both Equity and Debt.
-It means we are comparing apples to oranges :-)
+- Net Income / Average Total Assets may be an incorrect comparison due to its numerator.
+Net income is the return attributed to the equity holders, and the denominator – Total Assets considers both Equity and Debt.
+It means we are comparing apples to oranges:-

 Interpretation of Return on Assets

-- The reason we took EBIT for calculating Return on Assets Ratio is that this would give a holistic picture of the company.
+- We took EBIT for calculating Return on Assets Ratio because this would give a holistic picture of the company.
 And thus, the interpretation of the ratio would be much more holistic.

-- Let’s say that the investors find out that the ROA of a company is more than 20% for the last 5 years.
+- Let’s say that the investors find out that the ROA of a company has been more than 20% for the last five years.
 Do you think it’s a good measure to invest in the company for future benefits?
 The answer is, of course, yes!
-It’s far better to invest in a stable company than a company which produces volatile profits over the years.
+It’s far better to invest in a stable company than one that produces volatile profits over the years.

-- In simple terms, we can say that increase in the ROA means better use of assets to generate returns for the firm, and its decrease means that the firm has a room for improvement – may be the firm needs to reduce few expenses or to replace few old assets that are eating out the profits of the company.
+- In simple terms, we can say that increase in the ROA means better use of assets to generate returns for the firm, and its decrease means that the firm has room for improvement – maybe the firm needs to reduce a few expenses or replace a few old assets that are eating out the profits of the company.